William J. Hoynes: Newspaper work

-After the war he returned to the printing office and was abel to work and save enough money in three years to provide for his widowed mother and siblings.
+After the war he returned to the printing office and was able to work and save enough money in three years to provide for his widowed mother and siblings.
 In 1868 he enrolled briefly at Notre Dame.
 He completed a Bachelor of Laws (LL.B.) degree at the University of Michigan in 1872.

 Hoynes practiced law occasionally following his graduation from Michigan in 1872, but focused most of his work in the newspaper business for a decade.
 From 1872 to 1874 he served as an associate editor of the New Brunswick (NJ)Times, and from 1875 to 1879 he served as chief of staff of Pomeroy's Democrat (Chicago) and associate editor of Pomeroy's Great West (Denver).
 While serving as an associate of controversial publisher Marcus M. "Brick" Pomeroy in 1877, Hoynes received an honorary Master of Arts (A.M.) degree from Notre Dame.
 From 1880 to 1882 he served as editor of the Peoria, Illinois Daily Transcript.
 In 1882 he opened a law firm in Chicago.

 Notre Dame

 In January 1883 Hoynes joined Notre Dame as professor of law and by 1891 he had been appointed dean.
 While the Law Department had been established in 1869, at the time Hoynes joined "[t]here was no law room, no law library, not even a single law book."
 During his tenure the course of study was increased from two years to four years and the number of graduates increased from 3–5 per year to 10–15 per year.

 Hoynes was on a leave of absence in 1908–09, during which time he was succeeded as dean by Timothy E. Howard.
 In 1915 Hoynes accepted emeritus status and was succeeded by Francis Vurpillat as dean.
-In 1919 the University dedicated "Hoynes College of Law" (previously Chemistry Hall, and now the Crowley Hall of Music) in his honor.
+In 1919 the University dedicated "Hoynes College of Law" (previously Chemistry Hall).
+The building was renamed "Crowley Hall" in 1976.
 In 1926, the school institute the Hoynes Award in his honor, and was first presented at a "Hoynes night" celebration thrown in his honor.